Dangerous Camps for Boys Easter 2019

 Can older boys attend the camp?

-The upper age limit is now 12 years.
+The upper age limit is now 12 years (or finishing 6th class)

 What are the bus arrangements?
 (Note: no bus for Easter Camp)